Prosper67/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm	delete file
-rm -r 	delete a file or directory and its contents cd -	change working directory to the previous one ls -al . ../boot List all files, even one with names beginning with period character.
+rm -r 	delete a file or directory and its contents cd -	change working directory to the previous one ls -la ../boot List all files, even one with names beginning with per		iod character.